akhikhl/wuff-sandbox/README.md

 # wuff-sandbox

-This repo is a sandbox for testing incubating features of [Wuff project](https://github.com/akhikhl/wuff).
+Here we demonstrate various uses of incubating feature of [Wuff project](https://github.com/akhikhl/wuff): Eclipse Feature and Repository generation.

 All projects represented here use snapshot version of Wuff from local maven repository or from jfrog repository.

-Currently all projects in the sandbox are demonstrating one new feature of Wuff: Eclipse Feature and Repository generation.

 Your critique, comments and test results are very much welcome.

 ## Usage